 Join our favorite traveling cinephile Jim Swilley on a tour of Wilmington, North Carolina, where movies are made everywhere—in restaurants, botanical gardens, historic inns, ocean piers, even dive bars.

 We Would Love to Hear From You

 We enjoy dialogue with our readers, especially when they share off-the-beaten-path destinations and useful travel tips.
-Do you have a love for travel and movies?
+Do you consider yourself a traveling cinephile?
 If so, we would love to hear your story.
 We invite you to leave your comments and questions below, and we always respond!

 Pin this Post!